-- 88. Affordability is critical in applying the capital strategy and approving projects for inclusion in the capital plan.
-This is mostly demonstrated by a specific report on the project being presented to council for approval supported by a business case identifying the expenditure and funding, appraisal of alternative options and the risks and rewards for the approval of the scheme. - 89.
-The Capital programme is heavily reliant on borrowing and will continue to be so especially given that the Council is looking at some major economic development and regeneration schemes. - 90.
+- 71. Affordability is critical in applying the capital strategy and approving projects for inclusion in the capital plan.
+This is mostly demonstrated by a specific report on the project being presented to council for approval supported by a business case identifying the expenditure and funding, appraisal of alternative options and the risks and rewards for the approval of the scheme. - 72.
+The Capital programme is not heavily reliant on borrowing currently and will continue to be focused on its financial stability longer term and will always seek to secure external funding wherever possible to help reduce borrowing costs. - 73.
 Where borrowing is to be used, the affordability is key, and that affordability has to include the interest costs of that borrowing and the provision for the repayment of the borrowing.
 This repayment is matched to a prudent asset life and any income streams estimated to fund this asset must be sustainable.
-The "rules" around the governance of this borrowing is outlined in the prudential code. - 91.
-At no stage should the asset value be lower than the value of outstanding debt, other than for a short period, unless there is a clear plan to mitigate that shortfall or to sell that asset.

-92. The Council's existing borrowing levels are not considered excessive.
+The "rules" around the governance of this borrowing is outlined in the prudential code. - 74.
+At no stage should the asset value be lower than the value of outstanding debt, other than for a short period, unless there is a clear plan to mitigate that shortfall or to sell that asset. - 75.
+The Council's existing borrowing levels are not considered excessive.
 However, a downturn in the economy with resultant loss of income would require the Council to make greater service cuts to balance the budget.
-The Council must look to achieve a sustainable and balanced budget in future years, and reduce its reliance on drawing down from its Reserves.